-Application : Applied Explanation : on application of the practice The composition of the Nomination & Remuneration Committee (NRC) is set out in the Committee's Terms of Reference (TOR).
-The NRC members are appointed by the Board from amongst their number and shall consist of not less than four members, all of whom shall be Non-Executive Directors, and a majority of whom shall be Independent Directors.
-The Chairman of the NRC, Dato' Halipah Esa, is an Independent Non-Executive Director.
-The list of NRC members is shown below: No. Member Directorship Designation 1 Dato' Halipah Esa Independent Non-Executive Director Chairman 2 Datuk Zaiton Mohd Hassan Senior Independent Non-Executive Director Member 3 Dato' Henry Sackville Barlow 1 Independent Non-Executive Director Member 4 Dato' Mohd Nizam Zainordin Non-Independent Non-Executive Director Member Note: Dato' Halipah Esa was appointed as the Chairman of the NRC on 2 2020 Prior to the appointment of Dato' Halipah Esa, the NRC was chaired Datuk Dr Yusof Basiran, an Independent Non-Executive Director.
-The NRC's TOR is available in the Governance section on SDP's https://www.simedarbyplantation.com.
-Explanation : for departure Large companies encouraged to com • he columns below.
-Non- large companie es are Measure :
+Application : Applie d

+Explanation : The co omposition of the NRC is s set out in the Committee' s Terms of Reference.

+on · nted by the Board from a

+• •

+application members, all of whom sh

+of the Direct ors, and a majority of wh hom shall be Independent Directors.

+practice

+The Ch nairman of the NRC, Dat o' Halipah Esa, is an Indepe endent Non-Executive

+Direct or.
+The list of NRC memb bers is shown below:

+No. Member Directorship Designation

+1 Dato' Halipah Esa Independent Chairman

+Date Hampail Esa Non-Executive Director Chairman

+5 24

+2 Datuk Zaiton Mohd Senior Independent Member

+Hassan Non-Executive Director

+3 Dato' Mohd Nizam Non-Independent Member

+Zainordin Non-Executive Director

+4 Dato' Henry Sackville Independent Member

+Barlow 1 Non-Executive Director

+1

+The N IDC's TOD is available in n the Cornerate Coverns nes costion on CDD's

+n the Corporate Governa nce section on SDP's

+websit te at www.simedarbypla intation.com.

+Explanation :

+for

+departure

+-

+Large companies are re equired to complete th he columns below.
+Non-l large companies are

+nplete t he columns below.

+Measure :

 Timeframe :